The War In Syria Has Gotten More Unstable As Turkey Fights US Allies For Control

 By late Saturday, the rain and snow had ceased and it was time for Turkey’s allies to move again.
 Turkish warplanes that had been at the leading edge of the offensive scoured the skies, launching airstrikes, while Turkish artillery hammered suspected YPG positions in the mountains and hilltops.
 The fighters moved up the slope in armored vehicles, some men equipped with night-vision goggles.
 The clashes continued for five hours as Syrian fighters serving as a ground force for the Turks sought to seize well-fortified and strategically located YPG positions manned with snipers.

 By Sunday afternoon, Turkey claimed the fighting was finished it had won control of Bursaya, though Kurdish media on Monday insisted some fighters were holding out.
 Syrian rebels said they killed and captured dozens of men.
 Gruesome photos showed FSA fighters standing on the bodies of YPG dead.
-Control of the mountain will will make it easier to cordon off Afrin.
+Control of the mountain will make it easier to cordon off Afrin.

 “We are still on the top of the mountain,” Abu Saleh told BuzzFeed News